Hlinka Guard: Deportation of the Jews

 In November 1938, the Hlinka Guard participated in the deportation of thousands of Jews.
 In 1942, the guard was involved in the deportation of almost 60,000 Slovak Jews to occupied Poland.
-The victims were given only four hours' warning, to prevent them from escaping.
+The victims were given only four hours' warning to prevent them from escaping.
 Beatings and forcible shaving were commonplace, as was subjecting Jews to invasive searches to uncover hidden valuables.
 Some guards took advantage of their power to rape Jewish women.

 Political competition

 A small group called Náš Boj (Our Struggle), which operated under SS auspices, was the most radical element in the guard.
-Throughout its years of existence, the Hlinka Guard competed with the Hlinka party for primacy in ruling the country.
-After the anti-Nazi Slovak National Uprising was crushed in August 1944, the SS took over and shaped the Hlinka Guard to suit its own purposes.
+Throughout its existence, the Hlinka Guard competed with the Hlinka party for primacy in ruling the country.
+After the anti-Nazi Slovak National Uprising was crushed in August 1944, the SS took over and shaped the Hlinka Guard to suit its purposes.
 Special units of the guard (Hlinka Guard Emergency Divisions – POHG) were employed against partisans and Jews.